 - 1 Knife

 Start by preparing the polenta.
-In a saucepan pour in the water, bring to a boil and salt.
-Gradually add the instant polenta and mix quickly with a whisk then continue with a wooden spoon.
+In a saucepan pour the water, bring it to a boil, and salt it.
+Gradually add the instant polenta and quickly mix with a hand whisk and continue with a wooden spoon.
 Cook for the minutes indicated on the package.

-Once cooking is complete, add the pitted olives cut into thin rings, chopped or dried rosemary, and chili pepper.
-Mix well to distribute all the flavors.
+Once cooked, add the pitted olives cut into thin slices, chopped or dried rosemary, and chili.
+Mix well to distribute all the aromas.

-Pour the still-hot polenta into a 20×30 pan lined with parchment paper and level it with a spatula or the back of a slightly oiled spoon, forming an even layer about 0.39-0.59 inches thick (the thinner it is, the crispier it will be).
+Pour the hot polenta into a 20×30 pan lined with parchment paper and level it with a spatula or the back of a slightly oiled spoon, forming an even layer about 0.4–0.6 inches thick (the thinner it is, the crispier it will be).

-Bake in a preheated static oven at 392°F for about 35-40 minutes, until the surface is well browned and crispy.
-For an even more “crunchy” effect, you can turn on the grill in the last 5 minutes, keeping an eye on the cooking.
+Bake in a preheated static oven at 400°F for about 35–40 minutes, until the surface is well browned and crispy.
+For an even more “crunchy” effect, you can turn on the grill during the last 5 minutes, keeping an eye on it.

-Remove the polenta flatbread from the oven and let it rest for a few minutes before cutting it: this step is crucial for obtaining compact slices and a well-crispy base.
+Remove the polenta flatbread from the oven and let it sit for a few minutes before cutting it: this step is essential for obtaining compact slices and a well-crisped base.
 Serve it hot or warm, in squares or wedges.

 Polenta flatbread in the air fryer

-Slightly grease the basket or line with perforated parchment paper, then place the pieces without overlapping them.
+Lightly grease the basket or line it with perforated parchment paper, then arrange the pieces without overlapping.

-Cooking: 356°F for 18-22 minutes, turning the pieces halfway through for even browning.
+Cooking: 350°F for 18–22 minutes, turning the pieces halfway through for even browning.

-Crispy finish: if you want an extra crunchy surface, increase to 392°F for the last 3-4 minutes.
+Crispy finish: if you want an extra crunchy surface, raise to 400°F for the last 3–4 minutes.

-The crispy polenta flatbread can be stored at room temperature: if it’s cool, you can keep it for up to 24 hours, covered with a cloth or wrapped in parchment paper.
+The crispy polenta flatbread can be stored at room temperature: if it’s cool, you can keep it up to 24 hours, covered with a tea towel or wrapped in parchment paper.

-In the refrigerator: once cooled, place it in an airtight container or well wrapped in plastic wrap; keeps for up to 3 days.
+In the refrigerator: once cold, put it in an airtight container or well wrapped in plastic wrap; it keeps up to 3 days.

 In the freezer: already cooked and cut into pieces, it can be frozen for about 2 months.
-Separate with parchment paper to prevent sticking.
+Separate it with parchment paper to avoid sticking.

 To reheat without losing crispiness: